 The Interceptor moniker was first used by Royal Enfield in 1960 for its 692cc twin motorcycle, the 700 Interceptor.
-From 1960 to 1970, the Interceptor line went through three production iterations and one prototype; the ‘800 Interceptor’ that never came into production.
+From 1960 to 1970, the Interceptor line went through three production iterations and one prototype, the 800 Interceptor which didn’t make it to production.

 Interceptor 650 & Continental GT 650

 The new motorcycles, while taking style cues from their predecessor, are thoroughly modern bikes.
 Both are powered by the same new, 648 cc twin-cylinder, air-oil-cooled engine, that produces 47bhp and 53 NM of torque.